Leveraging disease complexity and patient diversity for drug discovery

 Heterogeneity in complex diseases is the reason even blockbuster drugs don’t work for everyone.
 We want to embrace the concept of disease heterogeneity and develop targeted therapeutics with greater efficacy than the current one-size-fits all approach.

 To do this we need more data than is found in standard clinical records.
-Clover Therapeutics will fuse our existing clinical ML models with genomic, imaging, and digital biomarker data to refine how we classify some diseases.
+Character applies machine learning to genomic, imaging, and digital biomarker data to refine how we classify diseases.
 Through this understanding, we can identify candidate drug targets and their relationship to phenotypes.
 It also allows us to be more creative in choosing clinical outcome measures for therapeutic clinical trials, and potentially decrease the size of those trials.

-Finding therapeutic targets through genetic and diversity analysis
+Finding therapeutic targets through analysis of genetic diversity

 Problems for genetics-driven discovery of new drug targets also exist.
 Most known genetic variants are located outside protein-coding regions.
 Causal variants and genes have not been definitively identified for most loci.
 Further refinement of these loci using only genomes from people of European descent may be problematic due to LD structure.
 Allele frequencies, linkage disequilibrium patterns, and effect sizes of common polymorphisms vary with ancestry.
 By prioritizing patient diversity in our drug discovery effort, we may refine existing disease loci, discover new loci, identify novel rare variants, and advance precision medicine for all patients.